andres-ml/aoc-20/README.md

 > Aoc20.solve(1, :two)
 ```

+You can run the whole batch with `mix verify` to see the status of each day: solved `✓`, not solved `—`, or error.

 ## Implementation details

 Each day's solution lies on the corresponding module under `lib/days/<day>.ex`.
 Each of those modules must implement three functions: